Aims & Objectives

 The British Society of Periodontology was founded in 1949:

-"…to promote for the benefit of the public the art and science of dentistry, and in particular the art and science of periodontology… to advance all aspects of periodontology and promote improvements in the teaching..."
+"…to promote for the general health, wellbeing and knowledge of the public, the art and science of dentistry and in particular the art and science of periodontology and dental implantology and in furtherance thereof to advance all aspects of periodontology and dental implantology and to promote improvements in the teaching of the same."

 The British Society of Periodontology is a well-established member society dating back to 1949.
 However we are very much a contemporary society with a dynamic and forward-thinking group of people at the helm.